linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/An Introduction to Credit Risk Models.md

 Default intensities and the full term structure of default probabilities can be derived in two ways:

 - By implicit estimation, from observable bond prices, credit default swap prices, or options prices or any combination of them
 - By explicit estimation, using a historical default database

 The first commercial implementation on a sustained basis of the latter approach was the 2002 launch of the Kamakura Risk Information Services multiple models default probability service, which includes both Merton and reduced form models benchmarked in historical default data bases.
 The first commercial implementation of this approach for sovereign default risk assessment was also by Kamakura Risk Information Services in 2008.

-In deriving default probabilities from historical data, financial economists have converged on a hazard rate modeling estimation procedure using logistic regression, where estimated default probabilities  $\mathrm{P}[t]$  are fitted to a historical database with both defaulting and nondefaulting observations and a list of explanatory variables  $X_{i}$ .
+In deriving default probabilities from historical data, financial economists have converged on a hazard rate modeling procedure using logistic regression, where estimated default probabilities  $\mathrm{P}[t]$  are fitted to a historical database with both defaulting and nondefaulting observations and a list of explanatory variables  $X_{i}$ .
 Chava and Jarrow (2004) prove that the logistic regression is the maximum likelihood estimator when trying to predict a dependent variable that is either one (i.e., in the default case) or zero (in the "no default" case):

 $$
 P [ t ] = 1 / \left[ 1 + \exp \left(- \alpha - \sum_{\mathrm{i} = 1}^{\mathrm{n}} \beta_{\mathrm{i}} X_{\mathrm{i}}\right) \right]